-The Company is reviewing historical information and commenced geological mapping work at the El Cofre project in Q2 2022.
+Following a review of historical information, the Company commenced geological mapping work at the El Cofre project in Q2 2022.
 In February 2022, the Company applied for three additional claims covering 300 Hectares adjacent to the existing project claims.
-This was incorrectly described in the February 23, 2022 press release as 1,400 hectares.
 These claims are currently pending final approval by the local issuing authority.
 In April 2022, the Company commenced a trenching program on the property following up on previously identified mineralised structures discovered in historical geochemical and mapping surveys of the property.
-The trenching survey is planned to cover a total of 3,000 meters across 18 trenches and is scheduled to be completed during Q2 2022.
+The trenching survey was planned to cover a total of 3,000 metres across 18 trenches and was completed during Q2 2022.
 Initial results from this program were announced on May 24, 2022 as described earlier in this MD&A.